Biden says DOJ should prosecute those who defy January 6 committee subpoenas – KION546

 Pressed on whether he thinks those people should be prosecuted by the department, the President said, “I do, yes.”

-The comments from the President are the strongest yet from the White House on possible repercussions for those who refuse to cooperate with the select committee’s requests.
+The President’s comments, the strongest yet from Biden on possible repercussions for those who refuse to cooperate with the select committee’s requests, upended days of discipline from the White House, which has sought to distance itself from the House’s expected criminal contempt referral against Steve Bannon.

-Last week, press secretary Jen Psaki declined to say whether the White House had discussed such prosecutions with Attorney General Merrick Garland or anyone at the Department of Justice.
+White House press secretary Jen Psaki cited the department’s independence in making prosecutorial decisions when asked about it on Thursday, and last week, she declined to say whether the White House had discussed such enforcement with Attorney General Merrick Garland or anyone at the Department of Justice.

 This is a breaking story and will be updated.